 If you really want to keep your inappropriate vehicle then you should understand that you are squandering money on a way over-specified form of transport.
 The extra cost associated with the DPF not regenerating properly is not special.
 It is just a small component of your overall squandering.

 Some people argue that, since the regeneration cycle ultimately sends all the filtered soot into the atmosphere, the DPF does nothing.
+I feel bad when our education system fails.
 People with arguments as stupid as that shouldn’t be allowed to communicate on the internet.
-Those people only help make the world a dumber place to live in.
 The DPF captures toxic soot and releases it as non-toxic carbon dioxide and water vapour.

 Catalytic converters simultaneously reduce hydrocarbons, carbon monoxide and NOx in both petrol and diesel vehicles.
 What a great device!
 You can enjoy all the health and environmental benefits afforded by significantly reducing these toxic emissions.

 A properly working catalytic converter does not present a significant resistance to exhaust flow.
 It’s designed to minimise any resistance to flow.
 The negative impact to fuel economy and engine performance is so small it would not be noticeable or measurable outside of the laboratory.
 Ridiculous claims of catalytic converters increasing fuel consumption by 10 or 20% can be disregarded.
 The automotive industry would never throw that much fuel away.
 Imagine the competitive advantage of the company that decides the break to mould.
 Those guys would make gazillions!

 If a catalytic converter is very old, blocked or has melted, then it may reduce engine power and fuel economy in the order of a few percent.